saisandeepvaddi/my-personal-website/content/blog/how-to-create-custom-menu-bar-in-electron/index.md

 description: "Tutorial about how to create custom menu bar in Electron apps."
 ---

-Do you want to replace your electron app's menu bar to look something cool?
-Let's see how to build a custom menu bar by building a similar one to slack's menu bar.
+This tutorial gives details about how to build a hamburger type menu bar in electron apps similar to slack's menu bar.
+This type of menu bar declutters the title bar when your application's menu items are rarely used.

 ## Pre-requisite